microsoft/FluidFramework/examples/utils/migration-tools/README.md

     1. `importData: (initialData: ImportType) => Promise<void>`
 	1. `exportData: () => Promise<ExportType>`
 	1. `supportsDataFormat: (initialData: unknown) => initialData is ImportType`
-1. A `dispose` method to clean up the old container after migrating away from it - most likely mapping to `IContainer.dispose`.
+1. A `dispose` method to clean up the old container after migrating away from it - most likely calling `IContainer.dispose`.

-### `MigratableModelLoader`
+### `SimpleLoader`

-This package provides a `MigratableModelLoader` which takes the place of the `Loader` class.
-For this to work you must be using `loadMigratableRuntime` in your container code, and your model must implement `IMigratableModel`.
+This package provides a `SimpleLoader` which takes the place of the `Loader` class.
+This class wraps the `Loader` with a simpler interface that the `Migrator` can use more easily.

-TODO: Detail usage of the MigratableModelLoader
+TODO: Detail usage of the SimpleLoader

+TODO: Can the `Migrator` take a normal `Loader` and wrap it itself to avoid teaching a new concept here?

 ### Code loader

-To migrate between two different code versions, you must also provide a code loader to the `MigratableModelLoader` that is capable of loading those two respective code versions.
+To migrate between two different code versions, you must also provide a code loader to the `SimpleLoader` that is capable of loading those two respective code versions.
 This uses the usual `ICodeDetailsLoader` interface.

 ## `Migrator`

 Finally, to actually execute the migration we provide the `Migrator` class.
-This takes the `MigratableModelLoader`, the initially loaded model, migration tool, and container ID (TODO: can we simplify this handoff), as well as an optional `DataTransformationCallback` (see below).
+This takes the `SimpleLoader`, the initially loaded model, migration tool, and container ID (TODO: can we simplify this handoff), as well as an optional `DataTransformationCallback` (see below).
 The migrator provides a collection of APIs to observe the state of the migration, as well as to acquire the new container after migration completes.
 (TODO: should the migrate() API also live here?)

 TODO: Detail usage of the Migrator

 ### `DataTransformationCallback`

 If your old and new code share an import/export format, you don't need a `DataTransformationCallback`.
-If not, you can provide this callback to the `Migrator`, and it will be called with the old exported data.
+But if the import/export format has changed between versions, you can provide this callback to the `Migrator` and it will be called with the old exported data.
 This callback is responsible for transforming the data to the new format and returning the transformed data.

 <!-- AUTO-GENERATED-CONTENT:START (README_FOOTER) -->